-The metric tensor is a tensor but it cannot vanish nor any of its derived scalar is non-trivial and the connection is not a tensor, so they will always depend on the choice of coordinates: hence, the information about gravity will always be intertwined with inertial information, which is not a surprise since after all we know that they are locally indistinguishable; on the other hand, we wish to have a way to tell gravity apart from inertial information, and to do that it is necessary to take a less local level, then considering the Riemann curvature tensor: if gravity is contained in the metric tensor as well as in the connection, then it is contained in the Riemann curvature tensor too, but the Riemann curvature tensor is a tensor from which non-trivial scalars can be derived or which can be vanished, and this is what makes it able to discriminate gravity from inertial forces.
-If the metric is Minkowskian and the connection is zero we cannot know whether this is because gravity is absent or compensated by inertial forces, and similarly if the metric is not Minkowskian and the connection is not zero we cannot know whether this is because gravity is present or simulated by inertial forces as above; but if the Riemann curvature tensor is zero we know it is because gravity is absent, and if the Riemann curvature tensor is not zero we know gravity is present in general terms.
-This has to be so, as there can not be any compensation due to inertial forces since there can be no inertial forces, within the Riemann curvature tensor.
+The metric tensor is a tensor but it cannot vanish nor any of its derived scalar is non-trivial, and the connection is not a tensor, so they will always depend on the choice of coordinates: hence, the information about gravity will always be intertwined with inertial information, which is not a surprise since after all we know that they are locally indistinguishable.
+On the other hand, we wish to have a way to tell gravity apart from inertial information, and to do that it is necessary to take a less local level, then considering the Riemann curvature tensor: if gravity is contained in the metric tensor as well as in the connection, then it is contained in the Riemann curvature tensor too, but the Riemann curvature tensor is a tensor from which non-trivial scalars can be derived or which can be vanished, and this is what makes it able to discriminate gravity from inertial forces.
+If the metric is Minkowskian and the connection is zero we cannot know whether this is because gravity is absent or compensated by inertial forces, and similarly if the metric is not Minkowskian and the connection is not zero we cannot know whether this is because gravity is present or simulated by inertial forces as above.
+But if the Riemann curvature tensor is zero we know it is because gravity is absent, and if the Riemann curvature tensor is not zero we know gravity is present in general terms.
+This has to be so, as there can not be any compensation due to inertial forces since there can be no inertial forces within the Riemann curvature tensor.

-Therefore the principle of equivalence is the manifestation of the interpretative principle telling that gravitation is geometrized, and this is so as a consequence of the fact gravity is contained within the Riemann curvature.
+Therefore the principle of equivalence is the manifestation of the interpretative principle telling that gravitation is geometrized, and this is so as a consequence of the fact gravity alone is contained in the Riemann curvature.

 This statement has to be taken into account together with the parallel fact that in Einstein relativity the mass is a form of energy, as it is very well known indeed.

 Putting the two things together, it becomes clear that the gravitational field equations that were given in terms of a second-order differential operator of the gravitational potential proportional to the mass density have to be considered as an approximated form of a more general set of gravitational field equations given by a certain (contraction of the) curvature proportional to the energy density.